Eddie6382/Bloxorz_SAT/README.md

 # SAT Solver to Solve Bloxorz Game
 ## Description
-Convert a Bloxorz game into a CNF formula, then use MiniSAT to check whether there exist a path from paths to
+Convert a "single-used tile" [1] Bloxorz game into a CNF formula, then use MiniSAT to check whether there exist a path from start node to the goal hole
 ## Usage
 ```
    make